calebstewart/pwncat/README.md

-# pwncat - fancy reverse and bind shell handler
+# pwncat

+pwncat is a raw bind and reverse shell handler.
+It streamlines common red team operations and all staging code from your own attacker machine, not the target.

-This is a little tool to make interacting with raw reverse and bind shells a little nicer. `pwncat` can either connect to a remote bind shell or listen for an incoming reverse shell.
-After receiving a connection, it will setup some common configurations when working with remote shells.
-For example:
+After receiving a connection, **pwncat** will setup some common configurations when working with remote shells.

-- Unset the `HIST_FILE` macro to disable bash history
+- Unset the `HISTFILE` environment variable to disable command history
 - Normalize shell prompt
 - Locate useful binaries (using `which`)
 - Attempt to spawn a pseudoterminal (pty) for a full interactive session